 - The Benefits of a Private ICU Room:

-Rapid detox can cause sudden physiological changes which might require the comprehensive medical care and undivided attention only an ICU and its staff (doctors, nurses and respiratory therapists) can provide.
-Post detox patients should also remain at this high level of care, for the careful monitoring of blood pressure, chemical levels (such as salt and minerals in the bloodstream) and respiratory function.
+Rapid detox can cause sudden physiological changes which might require the comprehensive medical care.
+For this reason, undivided attention in an ICU is crucial for the patient’s safety and comfort Furthermore patients should remain in the ICU overnight, for monitoring of blood pressure, chemical levels (such as salt and minerals in the bloodstream) and respiratory function.

-Patients should remain in the ICU overnight for additional monitoring post detox or until they regain full consciousness.
-The intensive care unit is also equipped to manage acute needs including any unexpected complications or if the patient develops irregularities.
-Also, the ICU is a highly advanced area of the hospital, so highly skilled medical staff and specialized equipment are available.
-Thus, there is monitoring for heart rate, pulmonary function and, blood pressure.
+An intensive care unit is also equipped to manage acute needs including any unexpected complications or if the patient develops irregularities.
+Also, this highly advanced area of the hospital has skilled medical staff and specialized equipment are available.

 During and post detox, patients should be in an ICU where they can receive the extensive and individualized monitoring required.